 Harness the full power of Kubernetes and host WordPress from the IBM Cloud Kubernetes Service.

-Learn how to deploy an application that runs alongside other polyglot microservices, leveraging service discovery, registration, and routing.
+Learn how to deploy a Java microservices application that runs alongside other polyglot microservices, leveraging service discovery, registration, and routing.

 Learn how to install Istio alongside microservices for a simple mock app called Guestbook.

 Containerize an example travel booking app and create a service mesh to connect, control, and monitor the microservice interactions across containers.